Siminic87/milestone-data-centric-final/README.md

-# SEO User Exchange – Tips Database
+# Online Marketing User Exchange – Tips Database
-The “SEO User Exchange” is an online tool with which owners of small and medium sized businesses can exchange tips and best-practices from their own online marketing efforts in order help each other.
+The “OM User Exchange” is an online tool with which owners of small and medium sized businesses can exchange tips and best-practices from their own online marketing efforts in order help each other.
 All data connected to the tips is stored on an external database that can be accessed and manipulated by users via the frontend.

 ## Demo
 A live demo can be found at [Heroku: Cloud Application Platform](https://milestone-data-centric.herokuapp.com/)

 ## UX
-The purpose of the SEO User Exchange is to allow users to exchange tips about what has worked for them in terms of their online marketing.
+The purpose of the OM User Exchange is to allow users to exchange tips about what has worked for them in terms of their online marketing.
 Users can then give each other feedback regarding the usefulness of the tips that are posted via a voting system (up/down).

 The page is for any individual or company worldwide who would like to get tips on good online marketing practices from their peers.

-The SEO User Exchange is the best way to get tips on online marketing from peers because it gives a quick and comprehensive summary of various online marketing tips that have been applied by people in real life.
+The OM User Exchange is the best way to get tips on online marketing from peers because it gives a quick and comprehensive summary of various online marketing tips that have been applied by people in real life.
 Since it also incorporates a voting system, it also lets users quickly assess the usefulness of each individual tip as perceived by other users.

 - As a user type, I want to get a quick overview of bugs and feature requests that have already been posted by users of MarketingMan.ie.
 - As a user type, I want to be able to assess and vote on the urgency with which bugs and feature requests are developed.